Blue ridge labs Founder FELLowship

 What are The impact areas?

-We focus on five key arenas that drive economic mobility and community resilience:
+We focus on five key areas that drive economic mobility and community resilience:

 • Education